 2. My law practice has policies and systems in place as set out in rule 11.2 and is complying with its obligations under the Health and Safety at Work Act 2015

-Rule 11.2 requires a law practice to have effective policies and systems in place to prevent and protect all persons from the effects of unacceptable conduct such as bullying, discrimination, harassment and violence.
+Rule 11.2 requires a law practice to have effective policies and systems in place to prevent and protect all persons engaged or employed by the law practice from the effects of unacceptable conduct such as bullying, discrimination, harassment and violence.
 Guidance on how to create a policy is available in this article: Designing anti-bullying and harassment policies for law firms.

 Law practices are a PCBU (person conducting a business or undertaking) and have obligations under the Health and Safety at Work Act 2015.
 Key duties include looking after the health and safety of their workers and notifying WorkSafe of any notifiable events.
 Consideration should also be given to a law practice’s responsibility regarding the physical workplace if it manages or controls fixtures, fittings or plant in the building it operates out of, and its responsibility to any tenants that share any building the practice may own.
 If you wish to know more about your law practice’s health and safety obligations, there is a wealth of further guidance on WorkSafe and Employment New Zealand websites.